Murder of Leesa Gray: Charges and trial

-On June 24th, 2000 Loden was charged with one count of capital murder, one count of rape and four counts of sexual battery.
+On June 24th, 2000, Loden was charged with one count of capital murder, one count of rape and four counts of sexual battery.
 For the charge of capital murder under Mississippi state law, Loden faced a death sentence or life in prison with or without the possibility of parole.
 During his incarceration, Arkansas state authorities suspected that Loden was responsible for the murder of another teenage girl.
 Mississippi state authorities were contacted in regards to the case, but Loden was never charged.

 In June 2001, due to the publicity surrounding the murder in Itawamba County, Loden's case was transferred and he stood trial at the Rankin County Courthouse.

-On September 21st, 2001 Loden waived his right to a jury trial and pleaded guilty to all six charges.
-He was convicted of the rape and murder of Leesa Gray.
+On September 21, 2001, Loden waived his right to a jury trial and pleaded guilty to all six charges.
+He was convicted of the rape and murder of Leesa Marie Gray.

 Loden chose to forgo jury sentencing and opted to be sentenced by the trial judge.
 He pleaded no contest to the state's evidence and did not present a mitigation plea.
 Prior to his sentencing, Loden personally addressed the court and Gray's family, saying: "I hope you may have some sense of justice when you leave here today."

 Circuit Judge Thomas Gardner found that in accordance with Mississippi law, the four aggravating factors that warranted the death penalty were all satisfied in the case of Loden, and the mitigating factors did not outweigh the aggravating factors.
-On the balance of the probabilities, Loden was sentenced to death for the murder of Leesa Gray.
+On the balance of the probabilities, Loden was sentenced to death for the murder of Leesa Marie Gray.
 For the remaining five charges of rape and sexual battery, Justice Gardner also imposed five consecutive sentences of 30 years' imprisonment, for an additional 150 years imprisonment.